The Belmont Stakes closes out a dramatic 2022 Triple Crown season with everyone’s favorite long shot running in the field.

 How can I watch the 2022 Belmont Stakes?

 NBC is home to the 154th Belmont Stakes, providing comprehensive race coverage and analysis live before, during and after the main event.
 Get started with CNBC coverage on Saturday, June 11 at 3 p.m. before moving to NBC at 5 p.m.
 All coverage is available on NBCSports.com, the NBC Sports app and Peacock as well.

 The Belmont is the final test for horses seeking a Triple Crown title.
 Horses have an additional week of rest between races as opposed to the Preakness, but the Belmont is also the longest race of the three.

 Belmont Park is only a few miles away from New York City, and city dwellers can just hop on the Long Island Rail Road for a day at the races.
-In non-COVID years, the annual Belmont Festival features several days packed with racing and other events.
+The annual Belmont Festival is back and features several days packed with racing and other events.

-Watch the 153rd Belmont Stakes on Saturday, June 5 from 3 to 5 p.m.
-ET on NBCSN and from 5 to 7 p.m. on NBC.
-Coverage is also available on NBCSports.com and on the NBC Sports app.
+Watch the 154th Belmont Stakes on Saturday, June 11 from 3 to 5 p.m.
+ET on CNBC and from 5 to 7 p.m. on NBC.
+Coverage is also available on NBCSports.com, the NBC Sports app and Peacock.